I've been using Original Medicare for more than 10 years and have found it to be superior to Medicare Advantage in terms of cost and care.

-Since I did not want to be worrying about co-pays, deductibles and that scary 20%, I also signed up for Medigap policy.
+Since I did not want to be worrying about co-pays, deductibles, and that scary 20%, I also signed up for the Medigap policy.

-It paid everything that was approved by Medicare, which meant I likely would never to pay a doctor or hospital bill again as long as I went to a Medicare approved facility.
+It paid everything that was approved by Medicare, which meant I likely would never pay a doctor or hospital bill again as long as I went to a Medicare-approved facility.

 It also meant that I no longer needed referrals and could get care at any Medicare facility nationwide.

 These plans are not cheap to have.

 I pay $4,000 annually for Medicare A and B, a Drug Plan, and the Supplement.
 This amount increases a bit each year.

 Many people have told me that I’m paying too much for coverage, but my response is

 - the peace of mind I have knowing that when I’m in the hospital I don’t have to worry about finances,

 - knowing that I can directly contact a specialist without needing referrals and